KILTprotocol/kilt-indexer/README.md

 ### Environment Variables

-**You actually do not need to define any environment variables to run this project.**
+**You do not need to define any environment variables to run this project.**

 There are default values for all of the environment variables.
 Nevertheless, you can use other values by assigning them inside the `.env`-file.